-There are 6,757 active cases of COVID-19 in the province.
-A further 125,799 people who tested positive have recovered.
+There are 4,654 active cases of COVID-19 in the province, with 8,617 people under active public health monitoring as a result of identified exposure to known cases.
+A further 75,819 people who tested positive have recovered.

-Of the active cases, 445 individuals are currently hospitalized with COVID-19, 157 of whom are in intensive care.
-The remaining people with COVID-19 are recovering at home in self-isolation.
+Of the active cases, 246 individuals are currently hospitalized with COVID-19, 64 of whom are in intensive care.
+The remaining people are recovering at home in self-isolation.

-There have been 115 new cases of COVID-19 in the Vancouver Coastal Health region, 523 new cases in the Fraser Health region, 20 in the Island Health region, 38 in the Interior Health region, 26 in the Northern Health region and no new cases of people who reside outside of Canada.
+There have been 131 new cases of COVID-19 in the Vancouver Coastal Health region, 292 new cases in the Fraser Health region, 31 in the Island Health region, 43 in the Interior Health region, 44 in the Northern Health region and one new case of a person who resides outside of Canada.